 Healthcare workers who have returned from overseas will be placed in mandatory quarantine for 14 days.

-- The person has been diagnosed with coronavirus (COVID-19), and has not yet met the criteria for discharge from isolation.
+- you have been diagnosed with coronavirus (COVID-19) and not yet met the criteria for discharge from isolation.

-- The person has travelled/arrived in Australia from any country in the past 14 days.
+- you have arrived in Australia from any country in the past 14 days.

-- They have had known contact with a person who is a confirmed coronavirus (COVID-19) case without using recommended infection control precautions, including use of recommended PPE.
+- you have had known contact with a person who is a confirmed coronavirus (COVID-19) case without using recommended infection control precautions, including use of recommended Personal Protective Equipment (PPE).

-Remember, if you have taken the recommended infection control precautions while caring for a suspected or confirmed case of coronavirus (COVID-19), including use of recommended PPE you are not considered to be a close contact and do not need to self-quarantine.
+If you have taken the recommended infection control precautions while caring for a suspected or confirmed case of coronavirus (COVID-19), including use of recommended Personal Protective Equipment (PPE), you are not considered to be a close contact and do not need to quarantine.